|

 Council) sets the official memory speed and timing standards for DDR RAM.
 These

 specifications ensure stability and compatibility across all systems.
-This is generally
+JEDEC is the

 - Universal Compatibility – Works with all motherboards and CPUs.